Shippable/docs/sources/platform/integration/github-enterprise.md

 The [GitHub Enterprise](https://enterprise.github.com) Integration is used to connect Shippable DevOps Assembly Lines platform to your instance of GitHub Enterprise Server.

-## Adding account integration manually
+## Creating an Account Integration

 You can add this account integration by following steps on the [Adding an account integration](/platform/tutorial/integration/howto-crud-integration/) page.